sealcode/sealious-handbook/README.md

 Let's create a new resource named `person`.

-In real world, a person must have a name and some age.
+In the real world, a person must have a name and some age.
 Here's how we'll represent it in Sealious:

 ```js
 1   var Sealious = require("sealious");